Lincoln's Inn logo

 • Footnotes are required but bibliographies are not.
 Footnotes are included in the word count.

-Your submission can be on any legal area of interest.
-All entries will be reviewed by a panel of Benchers and barristers who will select the entries to be included in the journal.
-After selection, the journal will be published online with hard copies being stored in the Inn’s library.
-The panel will also select what, in its opinion, is the best entry which will be awarded the Lincoln’s Inn Law Journal Prize and will receive £100.
+All entries will be reviewed by a panel of Benchers and barristers who will select the entries to be included in the journal and those to win the prizes.
+After selection, the journal will be published online with hard copies being kept in the Inn’s Library.
 Students who have an essay selected will be required to sign a plagiarism declaration before publication.

 Essays written as part of a student’s degree may be submitted for selection providing:

-• The student declares that the essay has previously been submitted as part of a previous academic course in their email when they submit it to the Inn.
+• The student declares that the essay has previously been submitted as part of an academic course in their email when they submit it to the Inn.

 • The essay is reworked as to make it currently relevant.